imixs/imixs-office-workflow/src/site/markdown/forms/validation.md

 The following section provides an overview of the various possibilities.

-## Input Required
+## Required Inputs

-Using the custom forms you can use the tag `required` to mark a input field as mandatory :
+With the tag `required` a mandatory input is defined:

 	<item name="order.name" type="text"  label="Description:" required="true"/>

 The input field is marked with a '*' and an error message is shown if no field value was added on submit.

 <img class="screenshot" src="validation-01.png" />

 ### Disabling Validation of Required Inputs